 The SafeKit software saves the cost of hardware load balancers.
 It does not require specific servers above the farm for implementing the network load balancing cluster.

 The network load balancing is very efficiently implemented by a network filter driver.
-This driver works on Windows, Linux and AIX (even on Windows 7 and 8).
+This driver works on Windows and Linux (even on Windows editions for PCs).

-SafeKit provides a generic farm module to build a network load balancing cluster.
+SafeKit provides a generic farm module on Windows and Linux to build a network load balancing cluster.
 You can write your own farm module for your application starting from the generic farm module.
 Apache and Microsoft IIS are examples of farm modules.

 Combined with the farm cluster, you can also implement a mirror cluster with real-time file replication and failover.